kyma-project/kyma/docs/serverless/06-01-function-cr.md

         type: ConfigurationReady
 ```

-> **CATION:** When you create a Function, the exported object in the Function's body must have `main` as a handler name.
+> **CATION:** When you create a Function, the exported object in the Function's body must have `main` as the handler name.

 ## Custom resource properties